cwi-dis/ambulant/third_party_packages/readme.txt

 	with instructions, but these are the only ones that worked for me.

 SDL:
-	Experimental, for when you want to use the SDL renderers on Windows.

 	There are two options:
 	-Pre-built Development Libraries:
 		Download development libraries for win32(VC8) from <http://www.libsdl.org/download-1.2.php>,